secworks/cmac/README.md

 ## Usage ##
-Note that the core expects information about number of bits in the final message block [1..128].
-The core performs padding and tweak based on this information.
+The core expects information about number of bits in the final message block [1..128].
+The core performs padding and final block tweak based on this information.

 ## Status ##
-Core works for 128 bit keys.
+Core has been implented and verified using testbench for testcases with zero, single and multiple block messages.
+Padding has been verified.
+The CMAC generation works with 128 and 256 bit keys.

+The core has not yet been implemented in hardware.